Copper Intrauterine Device (IUD)

 WHAT IS A COPPER IUD?

-An intrauterine device (IUD) is a small plastic device that is inserted into the uterus (womb) and is used to prevent pregnancy.
-IUDs are a highly effective long-acting reversible contraceptive.
-There are two different types of IUDs- hormonal and copper.
-The copper IUD is an IUD that has copper wrapped around its stem and arms.
+An IUD (intrauterine device) is a small plastic device that is inserted into the uterus (womb) to prevent pregnancy.
+The copper IUD has copper and sometimes silver, wrapped around its stem and arms.
 It does not contain any hormones.
+The copper IUD is a highly effective, long-acting reversible contraceptive.

 HOW DOES IT WORK?